Jake and the Fatman: Recurring guest stars

-Guest stars on the series included Alex Cord, Robert Culp, Denise Dowse, Scott Marlowe, Leigh McCloskey, Ed Nelson, Leo Penn, Stephen Quadros, Robert Reed, Mitch Ryan, David Soul and Ray Sharkey.
+Guest stars on the series included Alex Cord, Robert Culp, Denise Dowse, Scott Marlowe, Leigh McCloskey, Ed Nelson, Leo Penn, Stephen Quadros, Robert Reed, Mitch Ryan, Alan Scarfe, Dwight Schultz, Ray Sharkey and David Soul.

 Production

 Development

 Conrad guest starred as an aging prosecutor in a two-part episode of Matlock during its first season on NBC.
 Executive producers Fred Silverman and Dean Hargrove decided to use this character as a model for one of the main characters in a new show they were creating for CBS.
 Penny also guest starred in these episodes, but his character was not on the same side as Conrad's character in the storyline's legal case.

 Following the departure of Hargrove, executive producers David Moessinger and Jeri Taylor were brought on to run the series with Silverman.
 They also hired J. Michael Straczynski as an executive story consultant.
 Taylor and Moessinger ran the show for two years before finally leaving in a dispute over control over the show.

 Straczynski has written that he was hired after pitching a story that let Conrad sit down for almost every scene, noting his own faux slogan for the show "Jake and the Fatman: He can't act, he can't walk, together they fight crime".